javcorreia/php-cli-project/README.md

 - install [docker](https://docs.docker.com/engine/install/) on your system
 - run `bin/composer-install` to add the vendor folder to the project
 - run `docker compose up --watch` in docker folder and wait for the first build (later executions are faster)
-- run `app/dconsole` to see the available commands
 - **TIP**: if you need to install new composer packages, use the docker composer via the following command:
   ```shell script
   bin/composer require vendor/package